Scientists identify men who died at Virginia's Jamestown 400 years ago

 About 30 percent of each skeleton was recovered, and the scientific team was able to determine the men's rough ages at death, the Smithsonian said.

 Researchers also conducted chemical analyses to examine diet, the presence of heavy metals and the men's origins.
-The style of coffins and artifacts also led scientists to identify the remains.
+The style of coffins and artefacts also led scientists to identify the remains.

 Hunt, who died at about age 39 in 1608, was the first Anglican minister at Jamestown, the Smithsonian said.